 Official Government Website

-Rebates & Incentives
+Programs & Incentives

-Idaho Residential Alternative Energy Tax Deduction:
+Idaho Residential Alternative Energy Tax Deduction

-• The residential alternative energy tax deduction allows taxpayers an income tax deduction of 40% of the cost of a solar, wind, geothermal, and certain biomass energy devices used for heating or electricity generation.
+The residential alternative energy tax deduction allows taxpayers an income tax deduction of 40% of the cost of a solar, wind, geothermal, and certain biomass energy devices used for heating or electricity generation.
 This can be applied in the year that the energy system is installed.
 20% can be deducted each year for an additional three years.
 The maximum deduction in any one year is $5,000.
 The total maximum deduction is $20,000.

-Other Financial Incentives
+Other Tax Credits and Incentives

 Energy Savings Hub